 Charity care is a common term referring to a practice’s policy of providing either free or significantly discounted services to patients who meet certain established criteria.
 Generally, courtesy discounts aren’t considered part of a practice’s charity care program, as charity care is typically rendered through a standardized, income-based program.
 Also, services provided as “charity care” can’t be reimbursed by Medicare.
 In other words, you’re agreeing to donate 100% of the costs of that care, as you can’t request partial reimbursement from the government.

 Both the federal healthcare programs and private insurance allow occasional waivers for patients who can demonstrate financial hardship.
 Generally, both government and private insurers require that the practice make a good faith effort to collect co-pays from patients.
 HHS’ 1994 Special Fraud Alert noted that providers need to make good faith efforts to collect co-pays, apart from the cases of special financial needs of certain patients.

 Private insurers usually contractually require providers to generally make good faith effort to collect co-pays.
 If you choose to occasionally waive co-pays for patients with financial hardships, it makes good sense that your practice should document the particular hardship.

 Contact an experienced healthcare attorney to ensure your practice policies don’t run afoul of federal law

 Jackson LLP’s experienced health care attorneys understand the nuances of federal regulations and insurance contracts.
-If you have questions about your firm’s compliance with the False Claims Act, the Anti-Kickback Statute, and other requirements, please schedule a complimentary consultation with our firm by calling any of our offices or clicking the button below.
+To that end, if you have questions about your firm’s compliance with the False Claims Act, the Anti-Kickback Statute, and other requirements, please schedule a complimentary consultation with our firm.
+You can book your appointment by calling any of our offices or clicking the button below.